Drug Overdose Prevention

 There are effective treatments available for substance use disorder for employees and their family members.
 Look at mental and chemical health treatment availability in the Fast Tracker; search by location, treatment type, and preferences.
 The Fast Tracker is a Minnesota searchable database of mental and chemical health treatment availability.
 Individuals can search for treatment based on zip code, service type, or keyword (e.g. buprenorphine/suboxone, methadone, inpatient, outpatient, LGBTQ).
 It is important to reassure people that there are withdrawal management and effective treatments available.
 Recovery is possible.

-5. Support Wellness
+5. Support wellness

 All employees, including those in recovery, can benefit from workplaces that focus on health and wellness.
 There are additional considerations to have a recovery-friendly workplace.
 Consider steps your company can take to promote policies that enhance wellness and self-care, support long-term recovery and aim to reduce stigma around drug use.
 Consider where there could be a more compassionate, informed approach when it comes to substance use disorder and hiring, discipline, retention, and firing of staff.
 Set time on the leadership team agenda to talk about policies that could support recovery.